 Fig. 5.25b: Intra-operative view of the same case under the operating microscope.
 The last piece of the papilloma is the one in the forceps.

-Surgery is important.
-Papillomas are deep-seated tumors and the approach must be chosen on the basis of functional MRI and angiography findings.
+functional MRI and angiography findings.
 In the presented case (Fig. 5.26,27), the transcortical approach was avoided (dominant hemisphere) and a posterior parasplenial trajectory was chosen.

 There is also a very rare malignant type: plexus carcinoma.